Menu

 For more than three-and-a-half million square feet (76,680 acres), the park is located on the Colorado Plateau and spans 310.31 square kilometers.
 Elephant Butte, the park's highest point, rises to a height of 5,653 feet (1,723 meters) while the visitor center, at 4,085 feet (1,245 meters), is the park's lowest point.
 The average yearly rainfall is below the 10-inch mark (254 millimeters).

-On April 12, 1929, the National Park Service designated the area a national monument, and on November 12, 1971, it was renamed a national park In 2018, around 1.6 million people visited the park.
+On April 12, 1929, the National Park Service designated the area a national monument, and on November 12, 1971, it was renamed a national park.
+In 2018, around 1.6 million people visited the park.

 11-Acadia National Park (U.S)

-This national park preserves the natural grandeur of the highest rocky headlands along the Atlantic coast of the United States, a plethora of habitats, and rich cultural history.
-It is one of the most popular national parks in the United States, with an average of 3.5 million visitors per year.
+This national park preserves the natural grandeur of the highest rocky headlands along the Atlantic coast of the United States, a plethora of habitats, and a rich cultural history.
+It is one of the most popular national parks in the United States, with an average of 3.5 million visitors annually.
 There are 27 miles of historic motorways, 158 miles of hiking trails, and 45 miles of carriage roads for visitors to explore.

 12-Crater Lake

 Located in Southern Oregon's Cascade Mountains, Crater Lake National Park is home to the seventh-deepest lake in the world and the country's deepest lake.
 The caldera, or volcanic basin, where the 1,943-foot-depth lake is located, was shaped after the 12,000-foot-high Mount Mazama distorted 7,700 years ago after a massive eruption.
-In order to maintain its crystal-clear appearance, the lake relies on snowfall.
-Mount Hood and Mount McKinley are two of the park's most prominent landmarks.
-The park's varying elevations provide a wide variety of habitats for a wide variety of creatures, making it an excellent outdoor classroom and laboratory.
+To maintain its crystal-clear appearance, the lake relies on snowfall.

 13-Denali National Park & Preserve (U.S)

 The 2,146,580-acre Denali Wilderness was established in the park on December 2, 1980.
 In the lower elevations of Denali, you'll find deciduous taiga, tundra, and glaciers; at the middle elevations, you'll find bare rock, snow, and glaciers.
-The Kahiltna Glacier is the longest glacier in the world.
+The Kahiltna Glacier is the longest in the world.
 Skiing, snowmobiling, and dog sledding are popular winter pastimes.
 In 2018, the park welcomed 594,660 recreational guests.

 14-Rocky Mountain